 The new issue market is concerned with the raising of new capital in the form of shares, bonds and debentures.
 Many public limited companies often raise capital through the primary market for expanding their business.
-In this market all financial transactions take place between the issuing authority ie; companies and investors.
 It may be noted that the new issue market is important because of its impact on economic growth of the country.